WebFiori/docs/background-tasks.md

 ## Jobs Execution

 When a job is scheduled, it will not get executed by it self even if it is time to run it.
-A job can be only get executed if there was a trigger that caused it to execute.
+A job can be only executed if there was a trigger that caused it to execute.
 The trigger can be a forced trigger or automatic trigger.

 ### Using `crontab` Entry to Trigger Execution

 The recomended way is to add a CRON entry on your server which looks like this one: `* * * * * php webfiori cron p="pass" --check`.
 This will execute the command `cron` of the framework with the option `--check` every minute.
 The option `pass` must be included if a password is set to protect jobs from unauthorized execution.
 It will simply check all scheduled jobs and to check if it is time to execute them.

+If the server is runnig on windows, it is possible to use "Task Scheduler" to achieve the same result.

-Note that the path to PHP interpreter and the framework my differ.
+>> Note: The path to PHP interpreter and the framework my differ.
 Because of this, the format of the entry may differ.

-If the server is runnig on windows, it is possible to use "Task Scheduler" to achieve the same result.

 ### Using Command Line Interface to Trigger Execution